Sera's Personal History

 In late 2007 my brother, struggling for years with bipolar disorder, under the care of the State of NJ in a mental hospital, committed suicide.
 As much as I was devastated by the loss, I also knew how deeply he suffered his whole life, especially after our parents died, and so in some strange way there was an element of relief.
 A few years later, I spread part of his ashes on the graves of our parents, buried where my mother grew up in Washingtonville, NY.

 In early 2008, still grieving the loss of my brother, I begin teaching yoga in Gettysburg, PA, and later that year at Ananda Shala in Frederick.
-It was not easy at first, but with each successful class I grew in confidence and trust in myself.
-And in the recognition that I needed to have more training!
-LOL
+It was not easy at first, but with each successful class I grew in confidence and learned to trust in my intuition in how to support and guide others.
+And in the process, I also saw how beneficial it is to have more training!
+I have never let my practice stay in a routine for too long, always seeking more knowledge.
+This his how my nickname of the "workshop queen" emerged.
+LOL!